gvwilson/sdxpy/src/bonus/index.md

 they can give us a function that has two parameters called `red` and `blue`.
 We can then use those parameter names to figure out which columns we need from the dataframe.
-We will explore this in the exercises.
 {: .continue}

 ## User-Defined Classes {: #bonus-extend}

 *This material extends [%x persist %].*

-It's time to extend our framework to handle user-defined classes.
+The persistence framework of [%x persist %] only handles built-in data types, but can easily be extended to handle user-defined classes as well.
+To start,
-We'll start by refactoring our code so that the `save` method doesn't get any larger:
+we refactor the code so that the `save` method doesn't get any larger:

 [% inc file="extend.py" keep="save_base" omit="omit_extension" %]